sushantmath/GraphSense/replit.md

-# Aditya Birla Group Corporate Website
+# QoreWorks Corporate Website

 ## Overview

-This is a modern corporate website for Aditya Birla Group built with React and Express.js.
-The site presents the company's business portfolio, legacy, innovation initiatives, community impact, and career opportunities through an elegant, responsive interface.
+This is a modern corporate website for QoreWorks built with React and Express.js.
+The site presents the company's business portfolio including social media automation, corporate uniforms, corporate gifting, and D2C brand solutions through an elegant, responsive interface.
 The application features a clean architecture with a React frontend styled using Tailwind CSS and shadcn/ui components, backed by an Express.js server with PostgreSQL database integration for contact form submissions.

 ## User Preferences